flatiron-labs/ubuntu-chromebook-installer/README.md

 ----------------
 1. How do I get into developer mode?
   - Enter [ESC + REFRESH + POWER]
-  - On reboot your screen should read "OS verification off"
+  - On reboot your screen should read "Chrome OS is Damaged"
-  - Enter [CTRL + d] to boot into Chrome OS or do nothing and wait ten seconds and it will do so by default
+  - Ignore it; it's lying.
+Enter [CTRL + d]

 2. I keep trying to run the install script off the USB, but I keep getting an error saying it's read only and sudo doesn't work.
   - Likely the USB or SD card is not properly formatted